boxcardata/boxcardata.github.io/_posts/2017-04-02-Hello-World.md

   creditlink: ""
 ---

-I am learning how to write in this markdown format

-### This is a header
-[Link one](http://www.google.com): That will take you to google!

-### Getting Started

-### Questions?
+### Welcome

-This theme is completely free and open source software.
-You may use it however you want, as it is distributed under the [MIT License](http://choosealicense.com/licenses/mit/).
-If you are having any problems, any questions or suggestions, feel free to [tweet at me](https://twitter.com/intent/tweet?text=My%question%about%Lagrange%is:%&amp;via=paululele), or [file a GitHub issue](https://github.com/lenpaul/lagrange/issues/new).
+Thank you for visiting boxcarData.

+In this blog I will be sharing guides and how-to\'s that cover use of and setting up of open source data platforms.
+I will be covering what I am working on at the time and topics I think are interesting.
+Be it setting up a data stream, developing an analytics application, or whatever is trending in the tech world.

+If you have any suggestions for topics or ideas please feel free to send me an email at [boxcardata@gmail.com](mailto:boxcardata@gmail.com)